deanmono/pfls-app/README.md

 #### Mock REST Server

 Run `npm install -g json-server` to install a mock REST server.
-Run `json-server --watch exchange.json` to start the mock server.
+Run `json-server --watch exchange.json -p 8080` to start the mock server.
 Go to `https://github.com/typicode/json-server` for more info about json-server.
+Open new terminal window and Run `npm start`

 #### Development server